kovasap/mod_rng_free/README.md

 Every attack made will hit its target, UNLESS the target has some way to make the attack change from a gauranteed hit to a gauranteed miss.

-The most common way to do this is via **poise**, which is simply a count of how many times a character can dodge before they are hit.
+The only way to do this currently is via **poise**, which is simply a count of how many times a character can dodge before they are hit.
-Each character's starting and maximum poise is determined by Mdef / 10, rounded down.
+Each character's starting and maximum poise is determined by Mdef.
 Each character recovers one poise per turn.
+Shields give extra point.
+All characters can use a 9AP "defensive stance" skill to gain 3 poise.

 ## Installing